When a piece of content goes viral, there’s no magic or luck involved.

 5. Intro=Short Sentences

-People only read 28% of a blog post, so you need to hook them fast.
+That said: only read 28% of a blog post.
+So if you want your post to go viral, you need to hook readers fast.

 Dr. John Morkes found that short sentences boosted content readability by 58%.